 “First gear, you don’t need throttle, just let the vehicle do the job,” says my instructor Geraldine Hooper.
 “Because the tyres can grip, this vehicle is accelerating up.
 It’s in low range.
 It would stall if it was in high range,” she continues.
 Techniques for getting this vehicle around this terrain are counterintuitive.
 A lot of the time I am instructed to keep my feet firmly planted on the floor while the car advances as if by magic.
 This is particularly tricky on the downward slopes and when I’m about to hit the water as my brain is telling me to put my foot on the brakes.
 It reminds me of riding horses in Chile and Iceland, where I was in the control seat but often irrelevant.

 It’s a lot of fun though, ploughing brightly coloured vehicles through huge dusty puddles, and hanging off ridges, ditches and grassy banks.
 “Adrenaline at five miles an hour,” is how Geraldine puts it.
-Geraldine is the owner of Whitecliff 4×4 Off Road Driving Centre.
+Geraldine is the owner of Whitecliff 4×4 Off Road Driving Centre, one of the more unusual things to do in Forest of Dean.
 Depending on your experience of driving her team offers a half day introductory course, or an advanced course and you can do it as a group or solo.
 “We don’t get many women up here, but when they they do, if they’re amongst a bunch of fellas they tend to do really well,” says Geraldine.

 If you like getting down and dirty in the quarry, it’s only a skip hop and jump to Clearwell Caves, where you can put on a boilersuit and helmet and squeeze into underground passages deep in the earth.
 Deep Level experiences offer you the chance to crawl and scramble 200ft underground in natural caverns and tunnels once rich in prehistoric creatures, iron ore and ochre.
 These include the rabbit hole and the terrifying sounding mouse hole.
 You can also go bat spotting and cover your face with the ochre pigment for your ‘miner’ selfie.